-The Time to Pay arrangement is a government initiative.
+The time to pay arrangement is a government initiative.
 It was implemented in 2008 in an attempt to combat the effects of the recession.
-It allows struggling businesses to repay their outstanding PAYE/ NI or VAT liabilities in instalments, rather than all at once.
+It allows struggling businesses to repay their outstanding PAYE/ NI or VAT liabilities in installments, rather than all at once.
 Usually, Time to Pay arrangements last either 6 or 12 months.
 However, they can last longer if there is a realistic prospect that the debt will be repaid eventually.

 - The cost of your liabilities will be spread out over a period of time rather than all at once.
 This will improve cash flow and ensure your business has money to pay rent, wages, and suppliers.

 - Opting for a time to pay arrangement will demonstrate a willingness to repay liabilities.
 This helps your business remain on good terms with HMRC.

-- Proactively seeking Time to Pay arrangement will decrease the likelihood of HMRC taking enforcement action against your business.
+- Proactively seeking a time to pay arrangement will decrease the likelihood of HMRC taking enforcement action against your business.

-A Time to Pay arrangement is ideal where tax arrears have built up as a result of a short-term financial difficulty.
+A time to pay arrangement is ideal where tax arrears have built up as a result of a short-term financial difficulty.
 As well as being a viable option for sole traders, it can also be arranged for partnerships and limited companies.

-An IVA – as the name suggests – is a formal arrangement with your unsecured creditors.
+An IVA is a formal arrangement with your unsecured creditors.
 The proposal may be flexible depending on your circumstances.
-This often involves making regular, affordable payments over an agreed period.
+This often involves making regular, affordable payments over an agreed period, generally five years.
 In some situations, it may involve a lump sum payment or a combination of regular payments and then a lump sum.
 This could be a result of the sale of an asset or receipt of an insurance claim.
 Commonly, as part of the arrangement, the creditors may have to write off part of what is owing to them.